Antipode-SOSP23/antipode-post-notification/README.md

 # Antipode @ Post-Notification AWS Lambda

-In this repo you will find found how Antipode fixes the inconsistency found on our Post-Notification microbenchmark.

-The Post-Notification application was born from a real problem in [Facebook’s infrastructure](https://www.usenix.org/conference/hotos15/workshop-program/presentation/ajoux), but simplified in the form of a microbenchmark that runs on top of AWS Lambda, depicted in the following picture.
+In this repo you will find found how Antipode fixes the **cross-service inconsistency** described by [Facebook](https://www.usenix.org/conference/hotos15/workshop-program/presentation/ajoux), and simplified in the form of a microbenchmark that runs on top of AWS Lambda, depicted in the following picture.

 ![Post-Notification](post-notification.jpeg)